 As your business grows, you can add as many Odoo applications as you need.
 The open-source nature of the software makes it optimal for developers and tech-savvy business owners who want to customize and modify their software.

-Both cash-basis and accrual accounting.
+Odoo uses both cash-basis and accrual accounting.

 Ease Of Use

-- Dashboard: The Odoo Accounting dashboard is neatly divided into boxes and graphs which can be moved and customized.
+- Dashboard: The Odoo Accounting dashboard is neatly divided into boxes and graphs, which can be moved and customized.
 The dashboard shows Customer Invoices, Vendor Bills, Banking, and Cash by default.

 - Client Portal: Odoo has added a nice client portal where customers can view their invoices and pay them directly online.